mspnp/iaas-landing-zone-baseline/05-aad.md

 ### Final thoughts

-For any actual workload deployment, follow your organization's best practices around providing virtual machine break-glass accounts, group-based access, conditional access, just-in-time configuration, etc. This deployment guide's group based access configuration is just one example of what this process might look like.
+For your eventual actual workload deployment, follow your organization's best practices around providing virtual machine break-glass accounts, group-based access, conditional access, just-in-time configuration, etc. This deployment guide's group based access configuration is just one example of what this process might look like.
 It does result in standing admin permissions, which might not be desireable.

 ### Save your work-in-progress